UoB-COMSM0166/2026-group-17/README.md

 To ensure the entire team maintained a shared understanding of the system–user interactions and the overall gameplay flow, we developed a Use Case Diagram as part of our requirements engineering process.

-The diagram was particularly useful in modelling the main gameplay flow of HOT CANNONS, including game setup, difficulty selection, weapon selection, turn-based shooting, terrain updates, and match progression.
+The diagram was particularly useful in modelling the main gameplay flow of HOT CANNONS, including game setup, difficulty selection, weapon selection, turn based shooting, terrain updates, and match progression.

 This enabled the team to maintain a clear high-level view of the system behaviour and better understand the relationships between the core gameplay features and planned user interactions.
 ![Use Case Diagram](images/use-case-diagram.png)